 - Keyboard Functionality: While most blind users are physically able to use a mouse or trackpad, they cannot see where the mouse is moving or pointing.
 This is why many of them use keyboards to navigate through a web page or web app.
 Your web content must be set up to allow for keyboard navigation.

 - Hierarchical Structure: Many screen readers will pull up a list of headings, subheadings, and other structural markers on the page.
-This allows screen reader users and keyboard navigating users to jump to different sections on the page, and shows the importance of all the elements on the page.
-Your web content needs to have the proper tags, such as <h1> for title level headings.
+This allows screen reader users and keyboard navigating users to jump to different sections on the page and shows the importance of all the elements on the page.
+Your web content needs to have the proper tags, such as <h1> for title-level headings.

 - Proper Labels, Roles, and Values: Because custom controls don’t have any native semantic parts, you need to ensure that you have proper ARIA or HTML labels, roles, and values that change when appropriate.
 Without the labels and roles, screen readers cannot tell users what a widget is or what it does.
-Adding ARIA labels and roles, like for media volume or expand/collapse buttons, will allow screen reader users to access the controls, and use them as they were intended.
+Adding ARIA labels and roles, like for media volume or expand/collapse buttons, will allow screen reader users to access the controls and use them as intended.

 - User Feedback: Screen reader users need immediate feedback after performing a command.
 When someone fills out a form, expands or collapses content, or opens up a new page or tab with a screen reader, they need to be informed.
 Make sure that your design has the proper tools in place to provide feedback that a screen reader user will be able to hear.